krishna1madhur/Tweet-Sentiment-Classifier/README.txt

 3. Place the files 'tweet_classifier.ipynb', 'data/train.csv' and 'data/test.csv' files in the Jupyter notebook.

 4. You should be able to run the code now.

+Please refer to results.txt for the details about the experimentation done after the classifier construction.